gvpm/CAEngine/README.md

 # CAEngine
+##A Cellular Automata Java Library.

+Set a grid
+Set the rules
+Iretate in a simple way

+You can run your simulations using the simple console UI.
+Alternatively you can implement your own Cellular Automata Simulator with or without GUI and not worry about the backend.

+##Usage Example
 The ConsoleTester is set by default, you can run it using: java -jar "CAEngine.jar"

-##Usage Example

 Don't forget to import
 ####import ca.engine.*;